AirshipCMS/Docs/Marketing/Layover.md

 You have probably experienced many instances where you simply needed to point your naked, apex domain to "www", and discovered that it actually takes several steps to make that happen. **Layover** simplifies those steps for you, and provides secure Apex Domain Domain A Records, as a service.

 **Why would you want to point your Apex Domain to "www" instead of the other way around?**
 Shopify, Big Commerce, Airship CMS, and other externally-hosted services require that you point a subdomain such as `www` or `shop` to their servers.
-These services don't seem to allow you to enter your apex domain as the main domain for your externally-hosted site.
+These services don't allow you to enter your apex domain as the main domain for your externally-hosted site.
 Why is that? **Because _it is simply not possible_ to create a CNAME Record for an Apex Domain.** It's not a restriction put in place by the hosted service; it is a limitation of all DNS Providers, period.

-_So_, instead of forwarding `www` to your Apex domain, you need to point your Apex domain to `www` and _then_ `www` can point to your externally-hosted service.
+_So_, instead of forwarding `www` to your Apex domain, you need to forward your Apex domain to `www` and then `www` can point to your externally-hosted service.

-For those not familiar with DNS Providers, it's a big confusing headache. _We_ don't even like setting everything up every  time we are ready to launch a project.
-Therefore, we built **Layover** to be a service that can handle some of the routing for you!
+It can be a headache. _We_ don't even like setting everything up every  time we are ready to launch a project.
+So to make our lives easier, we built **Layover** as a service that can handle some of this redundant and complex routing.
 Simply follow the steps on this page to point your naked, apex domain to "www".

-### HTTPS on your apex domain, for free!
-Layover handles https:// for your apex domain, _and more_!
+**HTTPS for your apex domain, for Free!**

-### Other Services like Layover
-There are probably many other services like Layover.
-Many of them are probably

-Notes
-- This service is FREE, and will be up as long as we exist.
+Layover automatically handles `https://` for your apex domain, so you don't have to worry about setting up an SSL certificate.
+If your site is hosted on Airship CMS, your Airship subdomain and any CNAMEs pointing to your Airship subdomain will automatically enforce `https://` as well.
+Your DNS Provider may already have their own forwarding service that points your apex domain to `www`.
+However, the service may not automatically enforce `https://`.

+**Usage**
-- You don't have to use Airship CMS in order to use this service.
-- You don't have to use this service, to use Airship CMS.
+This service is Free.
+You do not have to use Airship CMS in order to use Layover.
+You also do not have to use Layover to use Airship CMS.
+This service will be actively maintained and updated as long as this webpage is active.
+Last Update: 1/9/2018.

 ---